awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-update.title.md

 1. The output returns the webhook details and the new secret\.
 **Note**
 You can edit the GitHub source action in the console\.
-This allows AWS CodePipeline to manage webhooks for you\.
+This allows CodePipeline to manage webhooks for you\.

 **Example 2: To update a webhook name or GitHub repository**

-1. Use the steps in [Delete the Webhook for Your GitHub Pipeline ](pipelines-webhooks-delete.md) to deregister and delete the existing webhook that is associated with the old webhook name or GitHub repository\.
+1. Use the steps in [Delete the Webhook for Your GitHub Source](pipelines-webhooks-delete.md) to deregister and delete the existing webhook that is associated with the old webhook name or GitHub repository\.

-1. Use the steps in [Create a Webhook for Your GitHub Pipeline ](pipelines-webhooks-create.md) to recreate the webhook\.
+1. Use the steps in [Create a Webhook for a GitHub Source](pipelines-webhooks-create.md) to recreate the webhook\.
 **Note**
 You can edit the GitHub source action in the console\.
-This allows AWS CodePipeline to manage webhooks for you\.
+This allows CodePipeline to manage webhooks for you\.